Have you been told that “someone your age” should just accept weight gain and the health risks that come with it?

 In the free training, How to Get Fit and Stay Fit After 40, I’ll teach you how to set up a fitness program that’s flexible enough to stay consistent during these inevitable weeks when life happens.

-Tip 7: Use DETERMINTION instead of motivation as fuel.
+Tip 7: Use determination instead of motivation as fuel.

-Nothing can stop me when I’m motivated!
+It’s easier to do the things when we’re motivated, right?
 But it doesn’t last.
 And it’s not consistent.

 You can’t rely on motivation to propel you everyday.